Basic Bank Accounts

 - Have your income or benefits paid into the account

 - Check your balance in a branch, at an ATM or online

 - Further online banking features

 Other banks may also offer basic bank accounts, but they may not include all the features listed above, may have charges or the ability to incur fees.
 It is important that you clarify features, potential charges and fees with the bank before taking out a basic account with them.

-It is vital that you wait until after the effective date of your bankruptcy (the day which your bankruptcy order is granted by the court) before opening a new basic bank account.
-Any accounts open before this date may be frozen as part of your bankruptcy proceedings for the official receiver to check.
-Once the account is frozen it can be difficult to get the account reinstated quickly.
-You could be left without a bank account and no access to your funds for a period, and you could miss repayments of essential bills.
+It is vital that you wait until after the effective date of your bankruptcy (the day when your bankruptcy order is granted by the court) before opening a new basic bank account.
+Any accounts open before this date may be frozen as part of your bankruptcy proceedings for the OR to check.

 Money Talks Tools:

 We have gathered a selection of online tools that may help you manage your money.
 These tools are provided by organisations that work with Advice NI.

 Get in touch with Advice NI for help with